 This post will walk through the setup of VMware VVOLs with EMC Unity.
-If you are unfamiliar with the concept of Virtual Volumes then the post VMware Virtual Volumes is a vanilla look at how VVOLs work and their advantages, without any reference to EMC.
+If you are unfamiliar with the concept of Virtual Volumes then see this KB.
 You can read more about the EMC Unity physical array by reviewing the EMC Unity Setup Guide, or the Unity Virtual Appliance by reviewing the Deploying EMC Unity VSA post.

 EMC Unity VVOL Components

 The vStorage APIs for Storage Awareness (VASA) provider is built into the controller, so there is no additional installation or configuration required.
 This design also offers high availability of VVOLs which is native to the controller configuration of the Unity product line.
 Virtual machines are provisioned based on the VMware Storage Policy Based Management (SPBM) framework which uses the VASA client, both features are key to VVOLs and were introduced with vSphere 6.

 The Unisphere interface was rebuilt when EMC introduced Unity; the first midrange EMC product to officially support VVOLs.
 Unity provides both NAS and SAN connectivity for VVOLs, meaning virtual volumes can be provsioined via Fibre Channel, iSCSI, or NFS.
 The Protocol Endpoints are the NAS Server interfaces, iSCSI initiators, and Fibre Channel ports zoned to the ESXi hosts.
 VVOLs reside in VVOL datastores, known as storage containers, which are made up of storage allocations from one or more capability profiles.
 A capability profile is built on top of one or more underlying storage pools – a storage pool can contain different disk types.